Why Vitamin C Is Critical To Have In Collagen Supplements + A Powder That Does

 Not all collagen supplements are created equal.
 In fact, formulating a collagen powder that actually delivers on the skin-supporting promises is not easy.
 And to find a well-constructed collagen supplement, you need to ensure it checks several boxes: Is it grass-fed and pasture-raised?
 Is it hydrolyzed?
 Does it only contain clean, effective extras, like hyaluronic acid?

 We're going to add another box to check: A thoughtfully made collagen supplement should contain vitamin C, a classic antioxidant that is a vital part of the collagen production process.

-Here's the vitamin C catch: Your body cannot effectively produce collagen without the antioxidant.* Vitamin C is actually able to promote fibroblast production, tend to damaged collagen DNA, and regulate collagen synthesis, or the pathway in which collagen is made.* "Vitamin C is a key cofactor in the synthesis of collagen and elastin, [which helps] give your skin that plump and youthful appearance," says Keira Barr, M.D., dual board-certified dermatologist.*
+Here's the vitamin C catch: Your body cannot effectively produce collagen without the antioxidant3.* Vitamin C is actually able to promote fibroblast production4, tend to damaged collagen DNA, and regulate collagen synthesis5, or the pathway in which collagen is made.* "Vitamin C is a key cofactor in the synthesis of collagen and elastin, [which helps] give your skin that plump and youthful appearance," says Keira Barr, M.D., dual board-certified dermatologist.*